cortex-js/compute-engine/src/README.md

 Mathematical notation is used in a broad array of fields, from elementary school arithmetic, engineering, applied mathematics to physics and more.
-New notations are invented regularly and need to be represented with MathJSON.
+New notations are invented regularly and MathJSON endeavors to be flexible and extensible to account for those notations.

 The Compute Engine includes a standard library of functions and symbols which can be extended with custom libraries.

 {% readmore "/compute-engine/guides/standard-library/" %} Read more about the
 <strong>Cortex Compute Engine Standard Library</strong> {% endreadmore %}